Faiza Ahmad Malik

 Faiza Ahmad Malik (فائزہ احمد ملک; born 15 May 1970) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2002 to May 2018.

 Early life and education

 She was born on 15 May 1970 in Lahore.

 She earned a Bachelor of Arts in 1989 from Queen Mary College, Lahore.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) on a reserved seat for women in 2002 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) on a reserved seat for women in the 2002 Pakistani general election.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP on a reserved seat for women in 2008 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP on a reserved seat for women in the 2008 Pakistani general election.

-She was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP on a reserved seat for women in 2013 Pakistani general election.
+She was re-elected to the Provincial Assembly of the Punjab as a candidate of PPP on a reserved seat for women in the 2013 Pakistani general election.